 3Other seed fell on rocky ground where there was not much soil.
 And they grew quickly because the soil was shallow.
 But when the sun came up, the plants were scorched, and they withered away because they didn’t have much root.

 4And other seed fell among thorns, and as they grew, the thorns choked them.

-5Still others fell on good soil, and yielded a good harvest, 6producing one hundred and twenty times their original measure.’
+5Still other seed fell on good soil, where it yielded a good crop, 6producing thirty, sixty, even a hundred times what was sown.’

 27. 1A poor man came to Yeshua` and revealed to him his new understanding of the kingdom of God.